ibalampanis/ai-ethics/guide.md

 #### Ethical Rules and Automated vehicles

 Some researchers have argued that ethical guidelines ought to be built into autonomous vehicles (AVs) so that they can decide when to crash morally.
 On the other hand, not much study has been done on how the AVs algorithm is impacted by ethical norms when it comes to making crash decisions [14].
 According to a US survey, public trust in autonomous vehicles plummeted as soon as a lady killed by a sports utility vehicle driven by an autonomous algorithm crossed the street in Tempe, Arizona.
-Asheley Nunes et al. [74] argued that individuals should maintain control over AVs and then cautioned that laws governing AV testing would need to take liability and safety issues into account.
+Ashley Nunes et al. [74] argued that individuals should maintain control over AVs and then cautioned that laws governing AV testing would need to take liability and safety issues into account.
 There isn't currently a universal remedy.
 In conclusion, people will not trust and accept Avs on the road if this ethical issue is not properly addressed.

 <p align="center">
   <img width="200" src="media/AI/auto_driving.jpeg" alt="">